 You may be subject to a tax penalty if you are uninsured in 2014.
 Read for complete details on how tax penalty works for the uninsured.

-You may have heard that there’s a tax penalty if you go uninsured starting in 2014.
+The tax penalty for being uninsured is still in affect as of 2017, and since it’s been .
 But there’s a lot of misinformation floating around about who will have to pay and how much the penalty is.
 So here’s the complete details…

-This table breaks down how the penalty would be applied each year:
+This table breaks down how the penalty has been applied in previous tax years:

 |Minimum Penalty||Maximum Penalty|